How to Prep Sensory Bags to Make Them Last!

 As you can see, some of our bags are starting to look a little worse for wear—but they still haven’t sprung a leak!

-Related Sensory Bag Articles
+Related Sensory Bag Ideas

 Love sensory bags too?
 Check out some of the projects you can do once you’ve prepped your bags using the above method: